waifuai/quantum-circuit-optimization/README.md

 *   **Data Generation:**
     *   Generating larger and more complex quantum circuits.
     *   Exploring different circuit structures and gate sets.
-*   **Gemini Optimization:**
+*   **Gemini Optimization (Google GenAI SDK):**
-    *   Improving the Gemini API implementation (e.g., advanced prompt engineering, exploring different generation strategies, automated evaluation using metrics like gate count reduction or fidelity).
+    *   Improving the prompt engineering and generation strategies; automated evaluation using metrics like gate count reduction or fidelity.
     *   Investigating reinforcement learning approaches using the Gemini API for feedback.
     *   Incorporating error mitigation awareness into the optimization prompts or process.